seL4/seL4-CAmkES-L4v-dockerfiles/README.md

 It is recommended you add yourself to the docker group, so you can run docker commands without using sudo.

 ## Quick start

-To get a running build environment for sel4 and camkes, run:
+To get a running build environment for seL4 and CAmkES, run:

     git clone https://github.com/SEL4PROJ/seL4-CAmkES-L4v-dockerfiles.git
     cd seL4-CAmkES-L4v-dockerfiles